wp-plugins/easy-code-placement/readme.txt

 * 20.08.2015
 * Added compatibility for WPMU/Network Sites
 * FIX: After deactivating and activating the plugin, there was duplicated data in the options database
+* Added Tags to find the Plugin on the WordPress Website

 = 2.6.1 =
 * 14.08.2015